phalcon-orphanage/docs/en/api/Phalcon_Annotations_Adapter_Files.rst

 *implements* :doc:`Phalcon\\Annotations\\AdapterInterface <Phalcon_Annotations_AdapterInterface>`

-Stores the parsed annotations in memory.
-This adapter is the suitable for development/testing
+Stores the parsed annotations in diles.
+This adapter is the suitable for production

 .. code-block:: php